Categories: FestivalsHoli

 Holi, the spring festival of India is celebrated in the month of Falguni (march) on the day of the full moon.

-Holi in 2021: Sunday, the 28th (for ‘Pooja’) and Monday, the 29th of March (for playing with colours)
+Holi in 2026: Tuesday, the 3rd March (for ‘Pooja’) and Wednesday, the 4th of March (for playing with colours)

 Holi marks the end of the old and welcomes the arrival of the new.
 People celebrate this festival by smearing colours on friends and family, The brief spring season warms the landscape, while the country cuts loose for a day of fun and frolic.
 Browse and Book Holi Party Venues in Delhi »